 Access to a range of community facilities is essential to deliver the services that meet community needs.
 This is especially important in smaller settlements where services and facilities are limited.
-Policy CAF2seeks to protect community assets.
+Policy CAF3 is designed to ensure that identified community assets are protected, and to guard against unnecessary loss of community value.